somehow22/packages/katbin/README.md

    git submodule update --init --recursive
    ```
 2. Build the Docker image using the provided Dockerfile
-3. Run the container, exposing port 8080
+3. Run the container, exposing the necessary ports

 For more details on Katbin, please refer to the original project: [https://github.com/sphericalkat/katbin](https://github.com/sphericalkat/katbin)